sic1203/Si-TellingStory-Portfolio/README.md

 *Reference: "Progress towards convergence - November 1995 (report prepared in accordance with article 7 of the EMI statute)" (PDF).
 European Monetary Institute (EMI).
 November 1995.
 Retrieved 22 November 2012.* .

 # Week 3
 Part 1
 [Clik here to the original data visulization](https://shadowandact.com/overwhelmed-487-original-scripted-tv-series-helped-2017-set-records-in-possible-late-stage-bubble)

 Part 2
 [Clik here to my first wireframe Mockup](https://photos.app.goo.gl/U5FiVHRYym33ojMQA)

 Part 3
 *Process:* I change the bar chart into a line graph to help the audience have a better sense of the tendency among each category.And I choose to keep the table which shows the change in each category during the past year because of it supplement the distribution information.

-*From mockup to real graph*
+**From mockup to a real graph**
-<script id="infogram_0_40a1fce3-35e1-4943-9b97-d41c5e58b6bb" title="telling" src="https://e.infogram.com/js/dist/embed.js?xuw" type="text/javascript"></script><div style="padding:8px 0;font-family:Arial!important;font-size:13px!important;line-height:15px!important;text-align:center;border-top:1px solid #dadada;margin:0 30px"><a href="https://infogram.com/40a1fce3-35e1-4943-9b97-d41c5e58b6bb" style="color:#989898!important;text-decoration:none!important;" target="_blank">telling</a><br><a href="https://infogram.com" style="color:#989898!important;text-decoration:none!important;" target="_blank" rel="nofollow">Infogram</a></div>
+<iframe src="https://e.infogram.com/40a1fce3-35e1-4943-9b97-d41c5e58b6bb?src=embed" title="telling" width="600" height="821" scrolling="no" frameborder="0" style="border:none;" allowfullscreen="allowfullscreen"></iframe><div style="padding:8px 0;font-family:Arial!important;font-size:13px!important;line-height:15px!important;text-align:center;border-top:1px solid #dadada;margin:0 30px"><a href="https://infogram.com/40a1fce3-35e1-4943-9b97-d41c5e58b6bb" style="color:#989898!important;text-decoration:none!important;" target="_blank">telling</a><br><a href="https://infogram.com" style="color:#989898!important;text-decoration:none!important;" target="_blank" rel="nofollow">Infogram</a></div>

-*Friends feedback about my first wirefram:* The line graph is great because it shows the change in each category.
+*Friends feedback about my first wireframe:* The line graph is great because it shows the change in each category.
 However, you can try to replace your label because the right bottom is the last place that audience look.
 You'd better highlight your information that wants to show to the audience and show the difference.

-*Final data visulization
+*Final data visulization*
 <iframe src="https://e.infogram.com/f4de6a1c-f6ea-4320-b5b0-833aa5f72629?src=embed" title="Untitled infographic" width="700" height="800" scrolling="no" frameborder="0" style="border:none;" allowfullscreen="allowfullscreen"></iframe><div style="padding:8px 0;font-family:Arial!important;font-size:13px!important;line-height:15px!important;text-align:center;border-top:1px solid #dadada;margin:0 30px"><a href="https://infogram.com/f4de6a1c-f6ea-4320-b5b0-833aa5f72629" style="color:#989898!important;text-decoration:none!important;" target="_blank">Untitled infographic</a><br><a href="https://infogram.com" style="color:#989898!important;text-decoration:none!important;" target="_blank" rel="nofollow">Infogram</a></div>

 *explanation:* I use dark blue and light blue to show Pay cable and basic cable because they all belong to cable services.
 And I use red and noticeable color to indicate the online service because it is my essential category and I want to let the audience see this category first when comparing with others.